-'We Had To Get Out.'
-Despite The Risks, Business Is Booming At National Parks
+'We Had To Get Out': Despite The Risks, Business Is Booming At National Parks

 They rented an RV, packed daughter and dog, and drove from North Carolina to a getaway they assumed would be quiet.
 Three days into a trip at Yellowstone National Park, they could see their need to escape was in no way unique.

-"I thought it would be kind of dead but it's a lot of people out there," Reyes says, with a nod towards a line of idling vehicles queuing up at the park's north entrance in Gardiner, Mont.
+"I thought it would be kind of dead, but it's a lot of people out there," Reyes says, with a nod toward a line of idling vehicles queuing up at the park's north entrance in Gardiner, Mont.
 "Lot of people."

 After a slow start to the summer tourism season, visitation is now booming at Yellowstone and many other national parks, as Americans look to escape their coronavirus confines and spend time in the relative safety of the great outdoors.
 In recent weeks, the number of cars entering Yellowstone has exceeded last year's count for the same period.